Dyl777/distributed-key-value-system/README.md

 - Improved NAT traversal and port-forwarding guidance: document recommended router settings or add an optional STUN-like mechanism for crossing NATs.

-If you'd like, I can add a short section describing how to bind/advertise a different address than the listen port (example config) and a small PowerShell script to demonstrate starting nodes on LAN IPs — a sample script is included at `scripts/start-local.ps1`.

 ### Example: bind to an intranet IP and advertise a different URL